njyq2008/HQRocoil/README.md

 ## Introduction
 HQRocoil is a collection of projects aimed at providing open-source solutions for high-performance flexible Rogowski coil current probes, each with distinctive features.
-- All product hardware is designed with LCEDA / EasyEDA [EasyEDA](https://easyeda.com/).
+- All product hardware is designed with LCEDA / [EasyEDA](https://easyeda.com/).
 - HQRocoil-Mini is a single-range, classic flexible Rogowski coil.
-This project has already been released on OSHWHub, with the design goal of ultra-low cost and ease of use.
+This project has already been released on [OSHWHub](https://oshwhub.com/njyq2008/hqrocoil-mini-all-chinese-made-r), with the design goal of ultra-low cost and ease of use.
 The product is currently sold in mainland China at a price of ￥499 RMB.
 - HQRocoil-Lite is a single-range flexible Rogowski coil that significantly improves bandwidth and noise performance over the Mini version, while also offering some distinctive features (not yet publicly disclosed).
 The project will debut on CrowdSupply (hopefully it will be available worldwide), with a tentative price of $159 USD.
 - HQRocoil-Pro is a multi-functional flexible Rogowski coil planned for future research and development; specific details are not yet disclosed.
 - License: CC BY-NC-SA 4.0

 ## Acknowledgements and References
-- This project references the open-source project [westonb/rogowski-relief](https://github.com/westonb/rogowski-relief) on GitHub to some extent.
-Respect and thanks to the original author!
+- This project is initially inspired by, and partially references, the open-source project [westonb/rogowski-relief](https://github.com/westonb/rogowski-relief) on GitHub.
+Respect and thanks to Dr.Braun!
-- Mini version is supported by the JLCPCB Spark Plan 2026 星火计划2026.
+- Mini version is supported by the JLCPCB Spark Plan 2026 [星火计划2026](https://oshwhub.com/njyq2008/hqrocoil-mini-all-chinese-made-r).

 ## Video Link:
 [HQRocoil-Mini Demo](https://www.bilibili.com/video/BV18ocuzFEsE/)